 Surge Standard Defined by IEC

 IEC 61000-4-5 define the standard for AC power lines surge.
 Table below give specific explanations for the classes and voltage levels.
-Table is taken from AN4275 of STMicroelectronics.
+Table is taken from below link

 Based on this standard, the maximum voltage transient the device should withstand and pass is 4kV at class 4 (though there is class 5 but it still calls class 4).

 The transient voltage defined by IEC 61000-4-5 is modelled with below illustration.
 It has 1.2usec rise while a pulse width of 50usec.
-Table is taken from AN4275 of STMicroelectronics.
+Table is taken from below link

 IEC 61000-4-5 also defines the short circuit current shapes as below figure.
 It has a 8usec rise and 20usec pulse width.
 Table is taken from AN4275 of STMicroelectronics.